INGEOTEC/b4msa/README.md

 # A Baseline for Multilingual Sentiment Analysis (B4MSA)

-B4MSA is a Python Sentiment Analysis Classifier for Twitter like short texts.
+B4MSA is a Python Sentiment Analysis Classifier for Twitter-like short texts.
 It can be used to create a first approximation to a sentiment classifier on any given language.
 It is almost language-independent, but it can take advantage of the particularities of a language.

-It is written in Python and it makes use of [NTLK](http://www.nltk.org/), [scikit-learn](http://scikit-learn.org/) and [gensim](https://radimrehurek.com/gensim/) to create a simple but effective sentiment classifiers.
+It is written in Python making use of [NTLK](http://www.nltk.org/), [scikit-learn](http://scikit-learn.org/) and [gensim](https://radimrehurek.com/gensim/) to create simple but effective sentiment classifiers.

 # Installing B4MSA
-B4MSA can be installed using pip
+B4MSA can be installed using `pip`
 ```bash
 pip install b4msa
 ```